mohandeepak/allane-leasing-app/README.md

 **Edgecases**:

-1) If vehicle already has a contract assigned to it, and a customer tries to create another one  then "ContractException" is thrown.
+1) If vehicle already has a contract assigned to it, and a user tries to create another one  then "ContractException" is thrown.

 2) If either vehicle or customer don't exist in their respective table